Cambridge Chronicle

-The Cambridge Chronicle is a weekly newspaper that serves Cambridge, Massachusetts.
-The newspaper was founded by Andrew Reid in May 1846 and is the oldest weekly newspaper in the United States.
-Owned by Gannett, it serves 18% of Cambridge's households.
+The Cambridge Chronicle was a weekly newspaper that served Cambridge, Massachusetts.
+The newspaper was founded by Andrew Reid in May 1846.
+It ceased publication of its print edition in 2022, after being purchased by Gannett.
+It no longer publishes stories of its own, instead re-publishing regional stories from other Gannett papers.

 History

 Early Days

 The Cambridge Chronicle was first published on May 7, 1846.
 A few days before, Cambridge was incorporated as a city, and Scotsman Andrew Reid seized on the opportunity to publish a weekly newspaper.
 Cambridge was home to the first printing press in the Colonies, and nearby Boston was home to the first newspaper.
 The Publick Occurrences Both Forreign and Domestick was founded in 1690, albeit short-lived.
 But beginning in the 18th century, Boston developed a vibrant newspaper industry.

 Several newspapers were started in Cambridge.
 In 1775 and 1776.
 Cambridge was home to the New England Chronicle, earlier known as the Essex Gazette.
 In 1840, the Cambridge Magnolia started its two years of publication.